Connecting students with design opportunities across Oregon

 Simpson Strong-Tie Scholarships – Available to full-time undergraduate juniors and seniors studying architecture, structural engineering, civil engineering or construction management at eligible four-year colleges or universities including OSU, OIT, PSU and UO.

-AFO/PCC Architecture & Interior Design Scholarship -$5,000 scholarship open to first generation students enrolled in Portland Community College’s Architectural Design and Drafting or Interior Design degree program.
+AFO/PCC Architecture + Interior Design Scholarship – $5,000 scholarship for first-generation students enrolled in Portland Community College’s Architectural Design and Drafting or Interior Design degree program.

-AFO Tsagaglalal (She Who Watches) Scholarship – $5,000 multi-year scholarship for Native American, Alaskan Native, and Hawaiian Native students pursuing a degree in Art or Architecture at Portland State University.
+AFO Tsagaglalal (She Who Watches) Scholarship – Renewable $10,000 scholarship for non-graduating Indigenous students of U.S. states and territories, pursuing a degree in art or architecture at Portland State University.

 AIAS Scholarships – A list of scholarships and fellowships for architecture students across the nation.